 Too little of this mineral can spell anemia and a weakened immune system.
 Adolescent girls are at a higher risk for iron deficiencies, and women, in general, need to be careful to get enough since the demand for iron increases during menstruation due to blood loss.
 Women aged 19 to 50 years need 18 mg of iron daily, pregnant women need 27 mg of iron daily, and a woman aged 51 years or more requires 8mg every day.

-Vitamin D helps your brain cells communicate, boosts immunity and together with calcium promotes healthy bones.
+Vitamin D helps your brain cells communicate, boosts immunity, and together with calcium promotes healthy bones.
 When a woman gets older, their skin is unable to absorb Vitamin D from the sun, and they can become deficient.
-Vitamin D is important for bone/skeletal health, brain functions, preventing mood disorders and hormonal balance.
-Vitamin D3 can be obtained from certain foods like dairy products, mushrooms, but we get the overwhelming majority of our vitamin D from sun exposure.
+Vitamin D is important for bone/skeletal health, brain functions, preventing mood disorders, and hormonal balance.
+Vitamin D3 can be obtained from certain foods like dairy products, and mushrooms, but we get the overwhelming majority of our vitamin D from sun exposure.